ikelaiah/argparser-fp/README.md

 Note: v0.4.0 introduced a dedicated `ArgTokenizer` unit and focused tokenizer unit tests (`tests/ArgTokenizer.Test.pas`) to validate token shapes and normalization rules.

+### What's new in v0.5.0

+- A parser-level configuration flag `FSplitCombinedShorts` was added to `TArgParser`.
+It defaults to the previous global behavior but can be set per parser instance to control whether small all-alpha short groups like `-abc` are split into separate flags.
+This avoids surprising global state changes across modules.
+- A small helper `SetAllowMultiple(const LongOpt: string; const Value: Boolean)` was added to enable accumulation (allow multiple occurrences) for a given long option at runtime.
+- Tests were expanded to cover tokenizer edge cases (PowerShell dot-join, single dash, negative numbers) and repeated-option accumulation.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.